-The corrected apostasy values overlaid by the leaked figures are shown in Figure 8c:
+The corrected apostasy values overlaid by the leaked figures, as well as the 1913 reported figure, are shown in Figure 8c:

 When all the data are put together and divided by total annual church membership, trends on how people enter and exit the church each year can be assessed.
 This yields Figure 9a: